Can You Bring a Lighter on a Plane? [10+ Types Checked]

 2) Lighter than contains flammable liquid, which has to be absorbed in a lining (Zippo-type).

-Lighters have to be carried on your person or in hang luggage, they can not be put in the hold or checked baggage.
+Lighters have to be carried on your person or in carry-on luggage, as a rule they can not be put in the hold or checked baggage.

 - Torch lighters (also called jet lighters, cigar lighters or blue flame lighters) though these can be carried in hold luggage in approved cases.

-- Lighters which contain unabsorbed liquid, often found in antique or larger lighters
+- Lighters which contain unabsorbed liquid or lighters with fuel, often found in antique or larger lighters

 - Lighter fluid and gas refills